Gankra/thesis/thesis.md

 }
 ```

-The most amazing part of this program is that it's based entirely on a
+The most amazing part of this program is that it's based entirely on a third-
-third-party library (crossbeam).
-Rust does not require threads to
+party library (crossbeam).
+Rust does not require threads to be modeled as part
-be modeled as part of the language or standard library in order for these
+of the language or standard library in order for these powerful safe
-powerful safe abstractions to be constructed.
-Any attempt to share non-threadsafe
+abstractions to be constructed.
+Any attempt to share non-threadsafe data with
-data with the scoped threads, give the same pointer to two threads, keep a pointer
+the scoped threads, give the same pointer to two threads, keep a pointer for too
-for too long, or mutate the array during iteration won't just fail to work, it
+long, or access the array while the threads are running won't just fail to work,
-will *fail to compile*.
-This is incredibly important for concurrent programs,
+it will *fail to compile*.
+The fact that misuse is a static error is incredibly
-because runtime errors can be incredibly difficult to reproduce or debug.
+important for concurrent programs, because runtime errors can be incredibly
+difficult to reproduce or debug.

-Before we get into all the finer details of how this example works, we'll
+Before we get into all the finer details of how this example works, we'll need
-need to build up some foundations.
-In the first chapter of this thesis, we establish the basic principles of
+to build up some foundations.
+In chapter 2, we establish
-safety and correctness that we're interested in.
-Since these are ultimately
+the basic principles of safety and correctness that we're interested in.
+Since
-vague concepts in a practical setting, we do this by surveying several classic
+these are ultimately vague concepts in a practical setting, we do this by
-errors that all languages must deal with.
-In the second chapter we identify how
+surveying several classic errors that all languages must deal with.
+In chapter 3
-each kind of error can be understood in terms of *trust* and identify major
+we identify how each kind of error can be understood in terms of
-strategies for handling trust issues.
-In the third section we give a brief
+*trust* and the major strategies for handling trust issues.
+In chapter 4
-introduction to Rust, ownership, and their escape hatches.
-In the fourth chapter
+we give a brief introduction to Rust's syntax, semantics, and ownership.
+In
-we analyze several interfaces designed by ourselves and the greater Rust community
+chapter 5 we analyze several interfaces designed by ourselves and the greater
-in terms of trust.
-Finally, in the fifth chapter we examine the limitations of
+Rust community in terms of trust.
+In chapter 6 we we examine the limitations of
 ownership.
+Finally, in chapter 7 we briefly survey how ownership in Rust compares
+to similar systems in other languages.

-# Safety and Correctness
+# 2. Safety and Correctness

 Programming is hard. \[citation needed\]